frankNowinski/frankNowinski.github.io/_posts/2016-02-21-omniauth-facebook-with-devise.md

 end
 {% endhighlight %}

-Inside this method we can extract data that is returned to us from Facebook and creates a new User.
+Inside this method we use the data that is provided by Facebook and create a new user.
 The `first_or_create` method is pretty self-explanatory: it returns the user if they exist in the database or it creates a new user.
-However, it's important to note that the `first_or_create` method automatically sets the `uid` and `provider` fields when initializing a new user.
+It's important to note that when initializing a new user the `first_or_create` method automatically sets the `uid` and `provider` fields with their appropriate data.

-Besides the `uid` and `password`, the programmer is free to use whatever data that Facebook provides to incorporate it into their User intance.
+Besides the `uid` and `password`, the programmer is free to use whatever data that Facebook provides to incorporate it into their user.
 For instance, you can  extract the users Facebook's profile picture to use in your application by adding `user.image = auth.info.image` inside the `first_or_create` loop.

 In a nutshell, that's how to use Omniauth-Facebook in conjunction with Devise to allow your users to sign in securely to your website.